TonyMagadeoz/Teaching-English-C-x-/about.md

 Hello, and welcome.
 My name is **Jose Antonio Magana**, and I’m a professional educator, language specialist, and lifelong learner with over ten years of experience teaching English across multiple cultural and institutional contexts.

-My academic foundation includes a **Master of Arts in TESOL** from West Chester University (GPA 3.96) and a **Bachelor’s degree in Anthropology** from Arizona State University.
+My academic foundation includes a **Master of Arts in TESOL** from West Chester University and a **Bachelor’s degree in Anthropology** from Arizona State University.
 Together, these fields have given me both the technical knowledge and the cultural insight needed to support learners from a wide range of backgrounds.

 Over the past decade, I’ve worked in **K–12 schools, universities, adult learning centers, and refugee-focused programs** — in the U.S., Thailand, and Saudi Arabia.
 I've taught courses in civic-based ESL, academic writing, IELTS prep, intercultural communication, and English for specific purposes.
 I’ve also served as a curriculum designer, lead instructor, and intercultural coordinator in various educational settings.